tzcnt/serde_json_any_key/README.md

 ## serde_json_any_key
 Workaround for \"key must be a string\" error with serde_json.
 Serialize any HashMap<K,V>, Vec<(K,V)>, Iter<(&K,&V)>, or Iter<&(K,V)> as a JSON map.
-The output will be the same as if you manually serialized the struct key to a string.
+The output will be the same as if you manually serialized K to a String.
+If K already is a String, it will behave identically to serde_json.

 Also supports deserialization to HashMap<K,V> or Vec<(K,V)>.